-A public hearing to solicit comments and testimony on the proposed Rule changes is scheduled for 9:00 a.m. on Tuesday, March 28, 2023 at the office of the Louisiana Board of Pharmacy, 3388 Brentwood Drive, Baton Rouge, LA 70809-1700.
+A public hearing to solicit comments and testimony on the proposed rule changes is scheduled for 9:00 a.m. on Tuesday, March 28, 2023 at the Board office.
 During the hearing, all interested persons will be afforded an opportunity to submit comments and testimony, either verbally or in writing.
-The deadline for the receipt of all comments and testimony is 12 p.m. that same day.
+The deadline for the receipt of all comments and testimony is 12 p.m. noon that same day.
 To request reasonable accommodations for persons with disabilities, please call the board office at 225.925.6496.

-M. Joseph Fontenot Jr. Executive Director
+M. Joseph Fontenot Jr.

+Executive Director

-FISCAL AND ECONOMIC IMPACT STATEMENT FOR ADMINISTRATIVE RULES RULE TITLE: Prescriptions
+FISCAL AND ECONOMIC IMPACT STATEMENT FOR ADMINISTRATIVE RULES

+RULE TITLE: Prescriptions

-I. ESTIMATED IMPLEMENTATION COSTS (SAVINGS) TO STATE OR LOCAL GOVERNMENT UNITS (Summary)
+I. ESTIMATED IMPLEMENTATION COSTS (SAVINGS) TO STATE OR LOCAL GOVERNMENTAL UNITS (Summary)